 In 1924 Walter lost his wife, Edith aged 25.
 She was buried in Thornbury Cemetery on 22nd April 1924.
 On September 24th 1924 he married Nellie May Mahagan.
 The name on his marriage certificate was described as Alfred James Hunt (otherwise Rugman).

+The 1934 rate book lists Walter Rugman as the owner and occupier of the property.
 The register compiled in 1939 in preparation for the war lists Walter and Nellie as living in the house.
-Walter was described as a heavy worker employed in the roadstone quarries and born on 12th Jan (or Jun) 1894.
+Walter was described as a heavy worker employed in the roadstone quarries and born on 12th Jan (or Jun) 1884.
 Nellie was born on 9th March 1896.

 Walter and Nellie continued to live in 12 Rock Street for many years.
 Walter died on 7th November 1961.
 The abstract of title gives his full name as ‘Arthur James Walter Rugman’.
 The property passed to Nellie.
 On 22nd November 1962 Nellie sold the house to Thornbury Rural District Council for £700.
 The house was demolished and the land incorporated into the new car park which still exists.